ammarqureshi/SupplyChainManagement/README.md

 # Supply chain & data auditing

 This project is an Ethereum DApp implementing supply chain management and auditing.
 It will track and record the lifecycle of items on the Ethereum Blockchain; from the time it is harvested; all the way to when a consumer purchases the item.
+To get into more details of the project, have a look at the UML section.

 ## Role Based Access Control